gaillota/ddjtb/README.md

-# Daily dad jokes - Twitter bot
+# [WIP] Daily dad jokes - Twitter bot

+A Twitter bot, tweeting what it's asked to tweet on a tweeting basis

 ## Workflows